mronkain/artmr/README.md

 ## TODO
-- make a competition model that start time can be saved to database
+- make a competition model that start time can be saved to database and so you don't need to delete old data to begin a new competition
 - read names better into database
 - data export to csv
 - automatic data export/sync to other services